Wednesday, July 25, 2012

 .

 Ms. Edmond moves between sultry sophistication, hard driving swing, and childlike innocence without any effort at all.
-There are many great singers in this competition, but from the very first bar of anything Rita does, she clearly distinguishes herself as one of those rare individuals who was born to do exactly what she’s doing, and nothing else.
+There are many great singers out there, but from the very first bar of anything Rita does, she clearly distinguishes herself as one of those rare individuals who was born to do exactly what she’s doing, and nothing else.
 She swings with the effortless grace of a Sliver Shadow cruisin' down Pacific Coast Highway, and her ballads are lush with sultry passion, personal depth, and individuality.

 .